 Being part of a long supply chain can be fraught with difficulties – often thanks to product demand.
 As a cog in such a system, you may have experienced large peaks and troughs in manufacturing loads and inventories.
 This issue is known as the Forrester Effect.
-In 1961, Jay Forrester wrote an article about the Read More...on
+In the Covid-19 era has happened in microchips in Read More...on

 We Love ...

 There is a corollary to Parkinson’s Law… It is, ‘the stock expands to fill the space available’.
 There is a danger if you have access to funds and plenty of space to fill them with stock.
 This is fine if there is no other suitable investment for your cash and you are sure it will Read More...on

 … a tale of demand and capacity.
 I have a hole in my bucket.
 This is quite deliberate.
 I use it to provide a steady stream of water into my water feature at home.
 I established this system as my water supply delivered too much water.
 A simple regulator valve, similar to that used in Read More...on